-- an island need for the sand and/or shingle extraction; - a description of the alternatives that have been considered which should include consideration of alternative sources (both within and outwith Shetland); alternative materials, using dredged material, and doing nothing. - an independent technical report, prepared by a competent body, which assesses and demonstrates:
+- an island need for the sand and/or shingle extraction; - a description of the alternatives that have been considered which should include consideration of alternative sources (both within and outwith Shetland); alternative materials, using dredged material, and doing nothing. - an independent technical report, prepared by a competent body, which assesses and demonstrates: - acceptable environmental impact as determined through Environmental Impact Assessment (if required under the 1999 Regulations) or submission of sufficient environmental information if EIA is not required is judged acceptable in terms of this and the other policies of the Council; - the impact on the surrounding coastal environment, which should include assessment of the likely cumulative effects of the development and in particular details of the hydrographic conditions and information on the lateral and longitudinal shifts along the beach/coastline in the relevant area and which could lead to wider erosion and where:

-Council;

-the impact on the surrounding coastal environment, which should include assessment of the likely cumulative effects of the development and in particular details of the hydrographic conditions and information on the lateral and longitudinal shifts along the beach/coastline in the relevant area and which could lead to wider erosion satisfactory management, operation, phasing and restoration arrangements.
+and flooding risk.

+satisfactory management,

+operation, phasing and

+restoration arrangements.